mdziekon/url-shortener/README.md

 ## Warning

 **All of the provided configs & passwords (as seen in docker-compose & Makefile files) should NOT be used "as-is" in production.
-All of these are simple examples created & commited into this repository to show off basic use cases, and should be used only in local mode for testing purposes.**
+All of these are simple examples created & committed into this repository to show off basic use cases, and should be used only in local mode for testing purposes.**

-## Installation
+## Usage (showcase)

+_Available commands:_
+- `[sudo] make setup`
+    Sets up the persistent Postgres's Docker volume in `.docker` directory
+- `[sudo] make server`
+    Starts the entire app (including DB server, backend, frontend & load-balancer).
+    The app is being served on `localhost:8080`.
+- `[sudo] make test`
+    Starts backend & frontend test runners in their respective containers.

+All commands are marked with optional `sudo`, indicating that their underlying scripts require higher privileges to run Docker commands (or your user needs to be in the `docker` group on popular Linux-based distros).

+## Local dev environment preparation

 ### _Ubuntu 20.04 LTS_